 - Chief collaborator.

 Sounds like a lot, right?
-And it is, especially when you factor in smaller budgets, more clients and a “new normal” that is anything but normal for brands and consumers alike.
+And it is, especially when you factor in smaller budgets, more clients and a “new normal” in the years following the peak COVID-19 pandemic that is anything but normal for brands and consumers alike.
 But rebranding the role of CMO is necessary, and possible, with a few considerations to keep in mind:

 Be open and on the lookout for change.
-2020 taught us that flexibility and adaptability was key.
+Flexibility and adaptability are key.
 In the expanded role of CMO, those in the role who not only embrace change but are on the lookout for it will best be able to lead their teams and stay competitive in an increasingly noisy and saturated world of products, services and experiences.

 The ability to seek out and welcome change can apply to almost every aspect and angle of modern-day marketing, whether it’s testing out the latest technological innovation, an open mind for out-of-the-box thinking or the willingness to have internal conversations that could potentially shake up the status quo.
 A CMO that not only understands that both consumers and brands are navigating uncharted territory but also expresses a willingness to accept that uncertainty and still collaboratively seek out answers or ways to adapt will find the greatest amount of success.